London County Council cottage estates: Homes fit for heroes – interwar policy

-London County Council embraced these freedoms and planned 8 cottage estates in the peripheries of London: Becontree, St Helier, Downham, Watling for example; seven further followed including Bellingham.
+London County Council embraced these freedoms and planned eight cottage estates in the peripheries of London: Becontree, St Helier, Downham, Watling for example; seven further followed including Bellingham.
 Houses were built on green field land on the peripheries of urban London.

-The Addison Act provided subsidies solely to local authorities and not to private builders.
+The Housing, Town Planning, &c.
+Act 1919 provided subsidies solely to local authorities and not to private builders.
 Many houses were built over the next few years in cottage estates.
 Following the Geddes Axe of 1922, the Housing, &c.
 Act 1923 stopped subsidies going to council houses but did extend subsidies to private builders.

 The first Labour government took office in 1924.
 The Housing (Financial Provisions) Act 1924 restored subsidies to municipal housing but at a lower level.
-It failed to make any provision for the lower paid, who were living in the worse conditions, and could not afford to pay the higher rents of the new houses.
+It failed to make any provision for the lower paid, who were living in the worst conditions, and could not afford to pay the higher rents of the new houses.

 Examples of these were built at the Downham Estate in London, Blocks of flats were also built.